Pathfinder FAQs For Coaches

 Q: We had student-athletes apply.
 One received confirmation of scholarship and the other applicant has not received any notification of acceptance or denial.
 Should we have heard one way or the other by now?

-If you have questions regarding specific applicants that may or may not have been notified, please consult with your LD or PPP.
+If you have questions regarding specific applicants that may or may not have been notified, please consult with your listed League Director (LD) or Pathfinder Point Person (PPP).
 They have access to the final list and can verify for you who has been awarded the scholarship league-wise.

 Q: I seem to have missed the email about applying for scholarships this year.
 Is it too late to apply at this point?